 You can explore dozens of parks and beaches along the shores of Lake Okanagan, attracting fishing and boating affictionades from across the region at gems like Bertram Park, Kelowna City Park, and Gyro Beach.
 Kelowna is home to more than a dozen golf courses with emerald green courses, awe-inspiring landscapes, and gorgeous valley views.
 We also have 6 great driving ranges to practice your game.
 Kelowna’s world class wine making scene represents the birthplace of winemaking in BC.
 With over 40 wineries within a 20 minute drive from Kelowna - including 7 organic wineries - the Okanagan region offers world-class wine experiences, fine dining restaurants, and stunning valley views.

-Winter months in Kelowna bring an enchanting beauty across the Okanagan landscape.
+Winter months in Kelowna bring an enchanting beauty across the Okanagan landscape and plenty of things to do.
 Powdery snow-covered mountains, icy flows on Okanagan Lake, and mild temperatures with winter lows averaging -4 celcius.
 The snow brings opportunities for exhilarating downhill and cross country skiing, snowboarding, and snowshoeing.
 Big White Mountain Resort and Silver Star are 2 of the best ski resorts in the Okanagan.

 Travelers are welcomed to Kelowna through the Kelowna International Airport, situated just 15 minutes away from Downtown Kelowna.
 As one of the busiest airports in Canada, Kelowna International Airport (YLW) services regular flights from major cities across Alberta, BC, Ontario and the USA.